Learn the procedures, steps, risks, and requirements for taking medical histories.

 - Visceral bias—You let positive or negative feelings toward a patient influence your decisions.

 - Study your patient: Although you may not realize it at first, some patients will relay critical information through their body language.
 So, watch them closely; even a slight change in eye contact or inflection in their voice may offer a clue.
 They could potentially hint to depression, suicidal thoughts, abuse, or another condition.

 - Always ensure accuracy: Once you have finished taking a patient’s medical history, you should have a detailed and complete record.
 In summation of our earlier points, here are some techniques you can use to improve accuracy.

 - Try not to interrupt your patient when they speak

 - Prompt them by presenting specific examples of conditions or medications in case they forget something

 - Repeat their answers aloud to ensure they’re correct

 - Learn about your patient’s lifestyle and daily habits to better understand their life, any recent or significant events, etc.

-- Remember the importance of a medical history: It’s not an exaggeration to call a medical history one of the most important and powerful diagnostic tools at your disposal.
+- Remember the importance of medical history: It’s not an exaggeration to call a medical history one of the most important and powerful diagnostic tools at your disposal.
 This applies even more now, with greater rates of telehealth and virtual appointments.
-Correct information is everything when it comes to your patient’s health.
+The correct information is everything when it comes to your patient’s health.